 Pregnancy usually lasts for 39 to 40 weeks on an average from the first day of last menses.
 It is the time when the pregnant woman goes into labor, a process of childbirth.
 During the first stage of labor, the woman experiences uterine contractions that are longer, frequent, and stronger.
 These contractions help parturition of the baby.
-There are many pregnant women who may experience contraction before 37 weeks of pregnancy.

 Causes of Premature Uterine Contractions